dhananjaysm/dhananjaysm/README.md

 - 👋 Hi, I’m @dhananjaysm
 - 👀 I’m interested in Web Dev and art
-- 🌱 I’m currently learning NextJS, TypeScript, RESTAPIs
+- 🌱 I’m currently learning Flutter, Python
 - 💞️ I’m looking to collaborate on small side projects
 - 📫 How to reach me twitter: @dhananjaysm07